Blue Lagoon Croatia –Our Blue Lagoon tour from Split

 After you board, a short introduction will provide you with the details of your trip as the boat slows down its departure of the dock.
 Once you leave, it will take approximately 45 minutes to arrive at Blue Lagoon.

-On on the journey you’ll be able to see a myriad of gorgeous views surrounded by the vast turquoise of the Adriatic as well as the soaring rock faces on the south side of Ciovo Island.
+On the travel, you’ll be able to see a myriad of gorgeous views surrounded by the vast turquoise of the Adriatic as well as the soaring rock faces on the south side of Ciovo Island.
 Look out for the tiny 16th-century church, the Gospe od Prezidnic.
 If you’re lucky enough, dolphins could join you for a portion of the journey and you’ll need to be prepared with a camera to be ready in the event of.

 The truth is it’s part of the fun is getting there and to feel the warmth of the sun’s skin and the sea breeze that is salty.
 After landing, choose a spot to lay back and relax upon the comfortable, smooth sandy beaches that gently fade into the inviting blue water.
 The water is so tempting, you’ll be tempted to jump in as soon as you’re tempted to jump into the water.